The Beginning, 1918

 operation ever since.
 Circumstances have retarded progress

-College has emerged stronger than ever.
+College emerged stronger than ever.

 In 1925, Dr Green assigned